 Cooling Tower Bypass Valves

-If any condenser water pump is on, all tower fans are off, and CWST from the tower falls below 40F for 5 minutes, fully open the tower bypass valve to the tower basins.
+If any condenser water pump is on, all tower fans are off, and CWST from the tower falls below [UNITS [4°C] [40°F]] for 5 minutes, fully open the tower bypass valve to the tower basins.

 Modulating a tower bypass valve in freezing weather runs the risk of icing towers.
 Manufacturer guidance is either to run in full bypass, or no bypass.